MihaiAC/learning-react/learning_react/react_notes/React.md

 This reminds me a bit of making something thread-safe.
 Isn't this going to make things really slow though?

+#### Lifting the state up
+= to the closest ancestor component that has access to all the components that need to work with the state in question.

 ### Displaying a list of items ###
 `{CORE_CONCEPTS.map((conceptItem) => (<CoreConcept key={conceptItem.title} {...conceptItem} />))}`
 Converts a list of objects (CORE_CONCEPTS) to a list of components.